disability insurance

 Your annual pension is calculated based on your pension fund's conversion rate.
 Currently, the minimum legal conversion rate for the compulsory portion of your benefits is 6.8 percent.

-Normally you must have a DI disability rating of 40 percent or more to be eligible for a BVG disability pension.
+The disability rating you get from your pension fund may differ slightly from your DI disability rating.
+Normally you must have a disability rating of 40 percent or more to be eligible for a BVG disability pension.
 Your pension is based on your disability rating:

 Disability Rating Entitlement